Revi-M-Fadli/Pellet-Royale-Origins/README.md

 # Pellet-Royale-Origins
 ## What is it?
 An Alife/machine learning neo-Braitenberg ecosystem simulator with neural network agents.
+Inspired by http://exploreai.blogspot.com/

 It is currently a minimum viable product(MVP) that I rolled out ASAP to feel more productive, so stay tuned for updates!